-The DDRR is at its basic a waitlist tool.
+The DDRR as it is traditionally used is a waitlist tool.
 The DDRR provides the State and other stakeholders information on the current needs and preferences of the individuals and families waiting for expanded supports services.

 Cost projections included in this report should be considered estimates to use in planning and not a computation of the actual cost of comprehensive services necessary to meet the needs of each individual on the list.